marisudris/frontend-mentor-intro-component-with-signup-form/README.md

 ### What I learned

 There are different ways on how to implement validation.
 I tried to go declarative, rather than imperative, in my code as much as possible.
-The code could still probably be improved (perhaps by not hard-coding notifications in the HTML, however, I chose to do so because they provide for nice ARIA descriptions even when hidden, by using `aria-describedby` on inputs pointing to notifications).
+The code could still probably be improved (perhaps by not hard-coding notifications in the HTML and *toggle-revealing* them, but dynamically adding them).

 ### Continued development